 Stay at Home Activities to Do with Kids

-Spend enjoyable time at home with simple crafts, fun games, and lots of music and movement.
-When circumstances like the recent pandemic keep you close to home, here are a few must-have ideas for your toolkit.
+You and the kids can spend enjoyable time at home with simple crafts, fun games, and lots of music and movement.
+When circumstances keep you close to home, here are a few must-have ideas for your toolkit.

 Privacy and Disclosure